confluentinc/ksql/docs/how-to-guides/test-an-app.md

 # How to test an application

 !!! important
     ksqlDB 0.30 ships with a new sql-based testing tool.
 For documentation on the old test runner, switch to an older version of this page.

 ## Context

-You have an application of ksqlDB statements, and you want to automatically test whether they behave correctly when given a set of inputs. ksqlDB ships with a command line tool to do just that.
+ksqlDB ships with a command line tool to to test KSQL statements automatically.
 It runs quickly and doesn't require a running {{ site.aktm }} or ksqlDB cluster.

 ## In action